 Locally known as Meskel, also Mesqel (Tigrigna/Ge’ez: መስቀል), the Finding of the True Cross, is one of the most celebrated holidays in Tigrai among Christian believers.
 Although it is a Christian Orthodox holiday, it is a national holiday where government offices are officially closed and is celebrated throughout the country.

-Meskel is celebrated by dancing, feasting and lighting a massive bonfire known in Ethiopian tradition as “Damera”.
+Meskel is celebrated by dancing, feasting, and lighting a massive bonfire known in Tigrai tradition as “Demera” in Geez.
 Meskel commemorates the finding of the True Cross in the fourth century when Empress Helena, mother of Constantine the Great, discovered the True Cross on which Christ was crucified.
-The feast is celebrated in Ethiopia on September 17 Ethiopian calendar (September 27 Gregorian calendar), 6 months after the discovery of the True Cross.
-The celebration of Meskel signifies the presence of the True Cross at mountain of Gishen Mariam monastery and also symbolises the events carried out by Empress Helena.
+The feast is celebrated in Tigrai on September 17 Ge’ez Calendar (September 27 Gregorian calendar), 6 months after the discovery of the True Cross.

 According to tradition, Empress Helena lit incense and prayed for assistance to guide her.
 The smoke drifted towards the direction of the buried cross.
 She dug and found three crosses; one of them was the True Cross used to crucify Jesus Christ.
 Empress Helena then gave a piece of the True Cross to all churches, including the Axumite (Tigrai) Church.
 This piece was then brought to Axum.
 According to the Axumite legend, when people get close to the piece of the True Cross it made them naked by its powerful light.
 Because of this, a decision was made to bury it in a safe place.